NERDDISCO/luminave/README.md

 ```
 * The animation itself has no idea about time, it always goes from 0 to 1.
 You can add as many steps inbetween as you want
 * Scenes are the way to go to bring fixtures and animations together
-* Connect a MIDI controller via USB to your computer and add it as a MIDI controller into VisionLord.
-With "MIDI learn" you can push a button on your MIDI controller and VisionLord saves the corresponding note into it's config, so you don't have to manually find out what note is on with button
+* Connect a MIDI controller via USB to your computer and add it as a MIDI controller into luminave.
+With "MIDI learn" you can push a button on your MIDI controller and luminave saves the corresponding note into it's config, so you don't have to manually find out what note is on with button
 * Add scenes to MIDI controller buttons to activate them when the MIDI button is pushed
 * When a scene is active it is added to the timeline.
 The timeline handles all scenes and can be started / stopped
 * Connect to a USB DMX controller that implements the WebUSB specification